 Save problem unaware keyphrases like “top tips for office managers” for your blog posts.
 On your homepage or persona pages, go for very high-intent keyphrases like “conversion tracking software” or “PR firm for healthcare.”

 Why?
 You don’t want to waste the opportunity to engage with someone who is actively looking for your solution.
-An optimized webpage using the other tips mentioned here can likely do a better job than a blogpost can.
+An optimized webpage content using the other tips mentioned here can likely do a better job than a blogpost can.

 7. Get your homepage ready to sell